Mary Yin Kyau Lee Chong

 Mary Yin Kyau Lee Chong (December 22, 1882 – February 28, 1979) was an American community leader.
-A first-generation Chinese-American in Hawaii, she worked as an organist, Chinese-language teacher and Sunday school teacher at the Congregational churches her husband How Fo Chong worked in: the Kula Congregational Church in Kula and the Chinese Congregational Church in Waimea, Kauai.
+A first-generation Chinese-American in Hawaii, she worked as an organist, Chinese-language teacher, and Sunday school teacher at the Congregational churches her husband, How Fo Chong, worked at: the Kula Congregational Church in Kula and the Chinese Congregational Church in Waimea, Kauai.